 William Frank Isbell was born to John Isbell and Julia Lawton Isbell on August 21, 1875, in Delevan, New York.
 Although little is known about his childhood, the young Isbell played semipro baseball as a pitcher and outfielder around Minneapolis in 1895, including a brief stint with the Macalester College team, where the 5'11", 190-pound right-handed thrower was dubbed "The Tall Pine" by his teammates.
 The following year Isbell began his professional career as a pitcher for Charles Comiskey's St. Paul club in the Western League.
 A left-handed batter, he hit .365 for the Saints during the 1896 season, and Comiskey tried him out in the outfield and various infield positions throughout the year.
 Drafted by Jim Hart for the Chicago Orphans in 1898, Isbell became a hero before appearing in a single major league game.
 On April 16, 1898, the grandstand at Sportsman's Park in St. Louis burned down during a game, injuring dozens.
 Isbell, taking tickets at the ballpark gate, witnessed a fleeing family leave an infant behind as their home across from the ballpark erupted in flames.
 Isbell ran into the burning house, grabbed the baby, and carried it to safety.
 During his stay with the club he appeared in 45 games as a utility player and spot starter, batting .233 in 159 at-bats while posting a 4-7 record with a 3.56 ERA in 81 innings pitched.
 In August, he was returned to St. Paul for pitcher Bill Phyle.

 Two years later, when Comiskey transferred the St. Paul club to Chicago in the new American League, Isbell followed the Old Roman and was the regular first baseman for the White Sox from 1900 to 1903.
 In 1901, he led the league with 52 stolen bases while batting .257 with three home runs, 70 RBI and 93 runs scored.
-That year he also established an American League record, since equaled but never surpassed, by leaving 11 men on base during an August 10th contest against Cleveland.
+That year he also established an American League record, as of 2014 never surpassed in a nine-inning game, by leaving 11 men on base during an August 10th contest against Cleveland.

 Over the next three seasons, Isbell struggled at the plate, posting low on-base percentages with little power.
 When first baseman Jiggs Donahue arrived in 1904, Isbell moved around the diamond to various positions and was eventually installed at second base.
 That year was also his worst as a major leaguer, as he hit just .210 with a .255 on-base percentage and only 14 extra base hits in 314 at-bats.
 The following season, Isbell played part-time as a second baseman and outfielder and had a breakout hitting season, attaining career highs in batting average (.296), on-base percentage (.335) and slugging percentage (.440).
 The performance was good enough to earn Isbell a full-time position in 1906 as the club's second baseman.